Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Clean the Surface Based on the Material

-Wood decks get water only at low to medium pressure: wet, clean, rinse, no chemicals.
-Composite decks may get a sodium hypochlorite pre-treatment before washing and rinsing, so the solution handles organic buildup rather than asking pressure to carry the full load.
+Wood decks get water only at low to medium pressure: wet, clean, rinse.
+Composite decks may receive a cleaning solution pre-treatment before washing and rinsing, so the solution handles organic buildup rather than asking pressure to carry the full load.
 Concrete or stamped-concrete pool surrounds run the full sequence: pre-wet, pre-treat, pressure wash, rinse, and post-treat, with runoff angled away from the pool throughout.

 Final Review and Post-Service Notes

-Once the deck is done, we walk through the result and address anything that needs attention before leaving.
-The satisfaction policy applies: correction or refund if you're not satisfied.
-For any chemical-based job, one practical note: keep pets away from ground-level puddles for the rest of that day.
+Once the deck is done, we review the result and address anything that needs attention before leaving.
+For any job that involved cleaning solution, one practical note: keep pets away from ground-level puddles for the rest of that day.
+If anything about the result is not right, we address it.

 What Our Deck Cleaning Satisfaction Policy